madebylydia/Vindex/README.md

 The environment variables that are necessary are:

 - `VINDEX_TOKEN` : The token that will be used for the bot to connect.
-- `VINDEX_PREFIX` : The prefix that will be set.
-Default to pinging the bot if not set.
 - `VINDEX_DB_URL` : The URL to use to connect to the database.
 See [Prisma documentation directly](https://www.prisma.io/docs/orm/prisma-schema/overview/data-sources).

 ## Technologies